kerkeniakov/Protractor-custom-framework-with-infrastructure-showcase/README.md

-# quickbase-excercise
-## Notes from Gencho
+# Example of Protractor project that is integrated with remote selenoid server and Allure multi-language test report tool
 The framework is mostly configured to be used in conjuction with a selenoid/hub with docker images of chrome/firefox, aerokube video recorder docker image and a remote allure server.

-I should have already provided you with my private allure/selenoid server credentials via an email by the time you read this.
-Those go in the .env file.

-If you want to, you can use your own selenium/selenoid/allure servers (local or remote) by specifying the IP's,port's and project names(for allure) in the .env file.
+You should use your own selenium/selenoid/allure servers (local or remote) by specifying the IP's,port's and project names(for allure) in the .env file.

 After a test/suite runs, on completion we trigger a send_results.js script which uploads all the local allure test result files to a remote allure server.